 We were formed in January 2018 and have not commenced revenue-producing operations.
 To date, our operations have consisted of the development and early-stage testing of our initial product candidates.
 In connection with our organization on January 24, 2018, we entered into a Contribution and Subscription Agreement with Lung Therapeutics, Inc., or LTI, our former parent, pursuant to which we agreed to acquire from LTI certain of LTI's non-core intellectual property rights and other assets, or the Acquired Assets, all of which relate to our Thin Film Freezing technology.
-We closed on the acquired Assets concurrent with the close of the initial Series A preferred stock financing in March 2018.
-The operations surrounding the Acquired Assets are deemed to be our accounting predecessor and the results of operations in the financial summary below for the period January 1, 2018 through January 23, 2018 reflect the results of operations of the Acquired Assets, which were immaterial, as our predecessor.
+We closed on the acquisition of the Acquired Assets concurrent with the close of the initial Series A preferred stock financing in March 2018.